thansen0/wiringbeaglelite/readme.md

 ## What's coming

 I'm currently adding PWM functionality.
 The functionality is designed to work with post-linux kernel 4.14, as beagblebone changed the implementation, breaking many of the currentPWM libraries.
-This functionality isn't quite finished, as pin 42 won't work and I'm still having tenative issues with a few pins.
+This functionality isn't quite finished, as pin 42 won't work (it's not build using the same hardward overlay) and I'm still having version issues with a few pins.
 PWM functions are in this current version however it should be fully up and running in the next week or two.

 ## How to install it